ory/keto/README.md

 This service is a policy decision point.
-It uses a set of access control policies, similar to [AWS IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html), in order to determine whether a subject (user, application, service, car, ...) is authorized to perform a certain action on a resource.
+It uses a set of access control policies, similar to [AWS IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html), in order to determine whether a subject, for example user, application, service, car, etc., is authorized to perform a certain action on a resource.

 <p align="left">
     <a href="https://circleci.com/gh/ory/keto/tree/master"><img src="https://circleci.com/gh/ory/keto/tree/master.svg?style=shield" alt="Build Status"></a>